sbcc-cs105/EX01-HelloWorld/README.md

 Follow the directions in [How to Turn in Every Project in This Class](http://crowd.cs.sbcc.edu:7990/projects/CS105F2016/repos/allan.knight/browse/HowToTurnInEveryProjectInThisClass.md)

-**NOTE** You do not need to anything on Canva to turn-in your assignment, but your grade will be posted on there so that you may track your progress throughout the term.
+**NOTE** You do not need to anything on Canvas to turn-in your assignment, but your grade will be posted on there so that you may track your progress throughout the term.